trikoder/jsonapibundle/src/Resources/doc/flow/write_actions.md

 1. starting model in create action is aquired from create factory while update action get it's from repository
 2. create's proper response is redirect to show action while update will return updated resource

+## UpdateRelationship
+Adds or removes resources from relationship.

+Process for both is same:
+1. validate that relationship is allowed to be updated (by using `JsonApiConfig\UpdateRelationshipConfig`)
+1. get starting model
+1. use `\Trikoder\JsonApiBundle\Contracts\RelationshipRepositoryInterface` to add or remove resources from relationship
+1. return `\Symfony\Component\HttpFoundation\Response` response if something went wrong or return model if it was successfully changed

 ## Delete
 Delete action will use repository to delete loaded model.